OWASP/cornucopia/README.md

 * SAFECode SAFECode Practical Security Stories and Security Tasks for Agile Development Environments July 2012

 ### Credits
-Cornucopia was originally conceived and created by Darío De Filippis and has since had contributions from a worldwide team of volunteers.
+Cornucopia was originally conceived and created by Colin Watson and has since had contributions from a worldwide team of volunteers.
 Please see [Project Page](https://owasp.org/www-project-cornucopia/) for more details.